delatbabel/viewpages/README.md

 ## Website Data Objects and Blocks

 These are website dependent data blocks.
-They could just as easily be implemented as templates or pages.
-It may also be preferable to store website dependent configuration data including renderable data blocks in the configs table, which is of course what it was designed for.
+It may be preferable to store website dependent data including renderable data blocks in the configs table, which is of course what it was designed for.

 # Architecture